nerlihmax/nerlihmax/README.md

 - Rich experience in junior robotics
 - Have experience in prototyping embedded and IoT devices
-- Have some experience in computer vision
-- Have a little bit experience in machine learning
+- Have a little bit experience in ML, CV and NLP
 - Using a *nix a more than 8 years B-)
 - I can read and listen to English free, but unfortunately, due to lack of constant practice, I do not speak and write correctly, as you can see ^_^